 A year after we finished coaching, Paul moved to Florida.
 There he found a new job he loves and is happy to report that he has been on a few dates lately.

 In my 20 years of coaching, there have been many other stories like this.
 And most likely, you probably have your own stories of loss, disappointment, or change.
 For those of you are considering using “change” (voluntarily or involuntarily, intense or not intense) as an opportunity, here are some suggestions for how you can get your own groove back:

-- Know that you are not alone – you have friends, family, counselors, and professional coaches already and willing to help you achieve inner peace and a new avenue to happiness.
+2. Know that you are not alone – you have friends, family, counselors, and professional coaches all ready and willing to help you achieve inner peace and a new avenue to happiness.